Firefox Lockwise is #13 in Top 10 Password Managers

 2019.
 Mozilla launched free password manager - Firefox Lockbox

-Mozilla’s new free password manager Lockbox is designed for Firefox users that want to use other browsers on iPhone and Android.
-Firefox Lockbox mobile app offers a simple if a bit basic way for users to access from their mobile device their logins already stored in their Firefox browser.
-The app is nowhere near as developed as password managers like 1Password, Dashlane, LastPass and others as it lacks common features like the ability to add, edit or delete passwords; suggest complex passwords; or alert you to potentially compromised passwords resulting from data breaches, among other things.
-However, the app is free — and if you’re already using Firefox’s browser, it’s at the very least a more secure alternative to writing down your passwords in an unprotected notepad app, for example.
-And you can opt to enable Lockbox as an Autofill service.***
+Mozilla has introduced a new password manager called Lockbox, which is specifically designed for Firefox users who prefer using alternative browsers on their iPhone and Android devices.
+The Firefox Lockbox mobile app allows users to conveniently access their stored logins from their mobile devices, directly from their Firefox browser.
+Although the app is not as feature-rich as popular password managers like 1Password, Dashlane, or LastPass, it provides a simple solution for accessing stored logins.
+Some common features found in other password managers, such as the ability to add, edit, or delete passwords, suggest complex passwords, or alert users about potentially compromised passwords resulting from data breaches, are not yet available in Lockbox.
+However, the significant advantage of Lockbox is that it is free to use.
+For Firefox browser users, it serves as a more secure alternative to storing passwords in an unprotected notepad app, for example.
+Additionally, users can choose to enable Lockbox as an Autofill service, enhancing its usability.